Staff login

 This policy provides guidelines for the collection of late student fee payments.

-An aging debtor report is to be run every month by the Finance Department.
+An aging debtor report is to be run every month by Reception.
 All overdue student payments are to be noted and the following procedures undertaken until recovery of outstanding amounts.

-Formal letter of demand: Where payment remains outstanding and there has been an unsatisfactory response from the student, authorisation from the General Manager (Operations) for the formal letter of demand to be issued must be obtained.
+• Formal letter of demand: Where payment remains outstanding and there has been an unsatisfactory response from the student, authorisation from the Chief Operations Officer for the formal letter of demand to be issued must be obtained.
 Once authorised this letter is to be sent via registered mail and a record of this notice must be entered onto the overdue student payment record.

-Write off debt: Student debts that remain outstanding for more than 12 months are referred to the Senior Accountant.
+• Write off debt: Student debts that remain outstanding for more than 12 months are referred to the Chief Finance Officer.
 A block is put on their ability to access results if that applies.
 Bad debts are written off on a case by case basis depending on the person involved, their engagement with the college and our assessment as to whether they may eventually pay when they are able.